ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ### Extra parameter for training
 Several additional parameters control how training behaves across rounds:

-* `append_simulations`: If true, simulations from previous rounds are included in the current round.
+* `append_simulations`: If set to `true`, simulations from previous rounds are included in the current round.

-* `truncated_prior`: If `true`, the proposal prior is obtained by truncating the posterior from the previous round (evaluated at the observed data) using the prior distribution.
+* `truncated_prior`: If set to `true`, the proposal prior is obtained by truncating the posterior from the previous round (evaluated at the observed data) using the prior distribution.
 Otherwise, the proposal prior is simply the approximated posterior distribution from the previous round.

-* `sir`: If true, Sampling Importance Resampling (SIR) is used for truncated prior sampling.
+* `sir`: If set to `true`, Sampling Importance Resampling (SIR) is used for truncated prior sampling.
 Otherwise, rejection sampling is used.

-* `retrain_from_scratch`: If true, the model is retrained from scratch in each round.
-Otherwise, training continues from previous weights.
+* `retrain_from_scratch`: If set to `true`, the model is retrained from scratch in each round, i.e., the model weights are re-initialized in each round.
+  Otherwise, training continues updating the weights trained in the previous rounds.

-* `plot_proposal`: If true, a corner plot of the proposal prior will be saved.
+* `plot_proposal`: If set to `true`, a corner plot of the proposal prior will be saved.

 Note: For SNPE, you cannot enable both `truncated_prior = false` and `append_simulations = true`.